followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/stateStoring/type.md

     The state is stored for the duration of the browser's session.

 - *"localStorage"*
-    The state is stored in the local storage and has no expiration time.
+    The state is stored in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">window.localStorage</a> object and has no expiration time.

 - *"custom"*
     Puts state storing into manual mode.
 You need to implement the [customSave]({basewidgetpath}/Configuration/stateStoring/#customSave) and [customLoad]({basewidgetpath}/Configuration/stateStoring/#customLoad) functions.